Pickup (1951 film)

-Pickup is a 1951 American film noir starring Hugo Haas, Beverly Michaels, Allan Nixon and Howland Chamberlain.
-Written and directed by Haas, a Czech actor and filmmaker, it was his first American film.
+Pickup is a 1951 American low-budget film noir starring Hugo Haas, Beverly Michaels, Allan Nixon and Howland Chamberlain.
+Written and directed by Haas, a Czech actor and filmmaker, it was his first American film behind the camera.
 Haas, a refugee from German-occupied Europe, went on to make a series of gloomy noirs about doomed middle-aged men led astray by younger femmes fatales.

-The low-budget film was based on a 1926 novel Guard No. 47 by Josef Kopta, and has a plot that is similar to that of the 1946 film The Postman Always Rings Twice (1946).
+The film is based on a 1926 novel, Guard No. 47 by Josef Kopta, and has a plot similar to the 1946 film The Postman Always Rings Twice (1946), though with a much different ending.